1. Rent a scooter and explore Pokhara

 5. Visit Happy village on a bicycle and eat delicious fresh fish from the lake

 Bicycle rate per hour – USD 0.5 to USD 1 | One plate of fish – USD 4.5 | Beer – USD 3.5 | 10 % Extra Service Charge

-There are many places to rent bicycle in Pokhara.
-Choose the one that suits you and head out to happy village on far side of lake, away from the town.
-You will find a little bumpy roads in places but it is manageable.
+There are many places to rent a bicycle in Pokhara.
+Choose the one that suits you and head out to the happy village on the far side of the lake, away from the town.
+You will find a little bumpy road in places but it is manageable.
 You will pass through many local people walking, local houses, local eating places.
 Enjoy the gentle rural landscape with the voice of birds singing constantly.
 The ride is approximately thirty minutes until you reach the sign “Welcome to Happy Village”.
 Choose one of several local restaurants and enjoy fresh fried fish from the lake.

 Red/white wine – USD 2.5 to 3 | Beer – USD 3 to 3.5 with free chips | Cocktail – buy one get one free.